ScooloV/bbpedia/docs/teams/Khorne.md

 | [Lord Borak](../starplayers/Lord_Borak.md)              | 260K | 5   | 5   | 3+  | 5+  | 10+ | Block, Dirty Player (+2), Loner (4+), Mighty Blow (+1), Sneaky Git, Lord of Chaos                    |
 | [Morg'n Thorg](../starplayers/Morg'n_Thorg.md)             | 380K | 6   | 6   | 3+  | 4+  | 11+ | Block, Loner (4+), Mighty Blow (+2), Thick Skull, Throw Team-mate, The Ballista                     |

-Please note that the players in the table may be from a specific game or ruleset, and their abilities and costs might vary depending on the version of the game.
 ### Inducements
-Here's the list you provided with only the names and prices of the items:

 * Temp Agency Cheerleaders - 20K
 * Part-time Assistant Coaches - 20K
 * Weather mage - 30K